What's the Healthiest Hot Sauce? (Complete Comparison Guide)

 Fresh habanero peppers, red bell peppers, carrots, distilled vinegar, fresh garlic, golden raisins, bourbon, smoked sea salt

 Both are "hot sauce."
 One uses aged pepper mash, reconstituted garlic powder, and a thickening agent.
 The other uses fresh vegetables, whole fruits, and real spirits.
 The nutritional and flavor gap is enormous—and it's not reflected in calorie counts or even sodium numbers alone.
+Understanding how to evaluate ingredient lists and label claims is essential for choosing genuinely healthy options.

 Processing Methods: How It's Made